neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 7. Implications for practice:

-    - With introduction to SOA, it gives web services as an example of a technology based on SOA.
+    - With an introduction to SOA, it gives web services as an example of a technology-based on SOA.

 8. Implications for research: